imagegenius/docker-amp/README.md

 ## Supported Modules
 **Tested and Working:**
 - Minecraft Java Edition
+- Minecraft Bedrock Edition

 **Untested:**
 - [Everything Else](https://github.com/CubeCoders/AMP/wiki/Supported-Applications-Compatibility)

+From what i've tested srcds does not work.
+I get this error message:

+    segfault at 0 ip 0000000029af3e13 sp 00000000ff8e8a80 error 6 in engine_srv.so[2992b000+2d3000]
+so if anyone knows how to fix this open a issue!

 If you are able to get an untested module working, please make an issue about it so we can add it to the tested list and create an example